Get Financially Fit

-Meet Emma – the smallest, smartest finance app in your pocket
+Meet Emma - the smallest and smartest finance app in your pocket

 LOQBOX sat down with Edoardo Moreni, CEO of financial aggregator app Emma, to hear about his team’s journey to building the smartest financial assistant on the market.

 So, you’re a newcomer in a sense, you seemed to burst onto the scene and grab people’s attention.
 I know that it didn’t come overnight, but I’m keen to hear what problem you identified and how you wanted to approach it.

 In our case, what we’re trying to build and what we think the world needs is an independent financial adviser.
 So we see Emma as a technology that can fit between the consumer and their financial products and help them and advise them towards better financial products.

 We don’t think we’re a replacement to a bank account, or even a banking app, we think that in the long term we’re going to go more into financial advice and financial improvement.

 If there was a concept that would illustrate where we want to go, it’s a fitness app for money.

 Based on that philosophy, it’s quite close to what similar companies in the space are doing, so how do you differentiate Emma?
 And how do you convince your customers that Emma is the better option?

 Well, phase one for us was actually to sort the aggregator out.
 I don’t think many companies have a full understanding of how an aggregator works, and how to make it work.
 We were extremely lucky that we had almost 16 months of experience with financial data before we even got started with Emma.
 So it’s about understanding how financial data works, how we can filter out things, and how to predict a load of stuff.